thangdduong/CS336_Vietnamese_Text_Retrieval/README.md

 ```

 ## Dataset
-The dataset we use in this project can be download in this [link](https://drive.google.com/drive/folders/1CnBSEoWIVuZ3RwZE6JfP0HTge7UIMDD4?usp=sharing)
+The dataset we use in this project can be downloaded from the following [link](https://drive.google.com/drive/folders/1CnBSEoWIVuZ3RwZE6JfP0HTge7UIMDD4?usp=sharing)

 ## Usage